-Pairing a Bluetooth remote control requires setting the box and controller in Pair mode.
+Pairing a Bluetooth remote control to an Android TV box requires setting the box and controller in Pair mode.

 Remote controls will have a button to press that sets it in Bluetooth mode.

-Bluetooth units will need to be Pair in settings which is also easy.
+Bluetooth units will need to be Paired in settings which is also easy.